 Purpose of form.
 Use Form 4137 only to figure the social security and Medicare tax owed on tips you didn't report to your employer, including any allocated tips shown on your Form(s) W-2 that you must report as income.
-You also must report the income on Form 1040, line 1; Form 1040NR, line 8; or employer didn't consider you an employee, don't use this form to report the social security and Medicare tax on that income.
+You also must report the income on employer didn't consider you an employee, don't use this form to report the social security and Medicare tax on that income.
 Instead, use Form 8919, Uncollected Social Security and Medicare Tax on Wages.
+Form 4137 (2019) Page 2

-Form 1040NR-EZ, line 3.
+Form 1040 or Form 1040-SR, line 1; Form 1040-NR, line 8; or Form 1040-NR-EZ, line 3.
 By filing this form, your social security and Medicare tips will be credited to your social security record (used to figure your benefits).
 Don't use Form 4137 as a substitute Form W-2.

-If you believe you're an employee and you received Form 1099-MISC, Miscellaneous Income, instead of Form W-2, Wage and Tax Statement, because your
+If you believe you're an employee and you received Form 1099-MISC, Miscellaneous Income, instead of Form W-2, Wage and Tax Statement. because your